Thiyansa/one-node/webhostmost/README.md

 This version documents every configurable parameter (`DOMAIN`, `REMARKS`, and `WEB_PATH`) and includes practical usage examples for each.

+# Contributing

+Contributions are welcome.

+If you discover a bug or have a feature request, please open an issue or submit a pull request.

+---

+# Support

+If you find this project useful, please consider giving it a **GitHub Star**.

+Your support helps improve and maintain the project.

+---

+# License

+Released under the **MIT License**.

+---

 <div align="center">

 ## Developed by